Get insider access

 There's plenty to look into when shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
 Even minor differences in your mouse's size, shape, and design can help you work more comfortably for longer.
 Second, consider the work you'll be doing and determine what features you may need to improve your workflow.
 You'll need a high-quality scroll wheel if you work with documents and spreadsheets.
 If you're a programmer or design professional, having many easy-to-reach, programmable buttons for macros is helpful.
 Some other elements you'll want to keep in mind are whether you need wireless capabilities or multi-device pairing or how you recharge your mouse.
 Also, you may want a more compact and portable model if you plan to use your mouse on the go.

 We've tested over 340 mice, and below are our top picks for the best work mice in multiple categories.
-If you're looking for a wider selection of different mice, see our picks for the best mice, the best wired mice, or the best wireless mice.
+If you're looking for a wider selection of different mice, see our picks for the best mice, the best wired mice, the best wireless mice, or even the best trackball mice if you're looking for a different experience.
+If you're a Mac user, check out our picks for the best mouse for MacBooks.

 1. Best Mouse For Work